What Is Digital Forensics?

 The rise of the Internet of Things (IoT) also presents new opportunities and challenges for digital forensics.
 With a growing number of interconnected devices, each capable of generating vast amounts of data, forensic experts will need to develop new techniques and tools to effectively investigate IoT-related incidents.
 This will require ongoing research and collaboration across multiple disciplines, including cybersecurity, data science, and legal studies.

-Moreover, the continual evolution of cyber threats means that digital forensics will need to remain agile and adaptable.
+Moreover, the continuing evolution of cyber threats means that digital forensics will need to remain agile and adaptable.
 Cybercriminals are becoming more sophisticated, employing advanced techniques to cover their tracks and evade detection.
 As such, the field of digital forensics must continually advance, staying one step ahead of those it seeks to outsmart.

 Conclusion